Commission on Travel Demand Shared Mobility Inquiry: Call for evidence. Submissions are invited with a deadline of 12th April 2019.

 Public transport (buses, DRT and rail) all meet the definition of shared mobility but the inquiry will not re-tread well understood factors influencing use of these modes.
 It will be interested in what the experience of public transport tells us about sharing transport and how new on-demand services are being configured and performing.

-The Commission will work through a series of four events which pull together key evidence and debate about shared transport.
-Each of the evidence sessions will be underpinned by research briefings and this public call for evidence.
+The Commission worked through a series of four events which pulled together key evidence and debate about shared transport.
+Each of the evidence sessions was underpinned by research briefings and the public call for evidence.

-Submissions of up to six pages are invited addressing the following topics:
+Submissions of up to six pages were invited addressing the following topics:

 - What do data sources tell us about how shared transport is today and how that has changed?